top of page

 Learn about CPM technology here!

-CPM M4 tool steel is a remarkable high-speed steel that boasts of exceptional edge retention and good toughness.
-Its composition includes 4% chromium, 4% vanadium, 5.25% molybdenum, and 5.5% tungsten.
-The high carbon content in the steel enhances its hardness and facilitates the formation of carbides from the aforementioned metals.
+CPM M4 is a type of high speed tool steel that is known for its exceptional edge retention and toughness.
+It has been used in the machining industry to make taps, drills, hobbing cutters, and other cutting tools.
+It is made up of 4% chromium, 4% vanadium, 5.25% molybdenum, and 5.5% tungsten.
+The high carbon content in the steel makes it harder and enables the formation of carbides, making it a high-performance steel.
 The addition of 4% chromium improves hardenability, tensile strength, and edge retention.
-4% vanadium ensures that CPM M4 has a fine grain size, and it increases wear resistance and edge retention with extremely hard, fine carbides.
+4% vanadium ensures that CPM M4 has a fine grain size, which increases wear resistance and edge retention with extremely hard, fine carbides.
 The high 5.25% molybdenum content enhances the steel's strength and machinability.
-Tungsten, on the other hand, enhances wear and corrosion resistance.
-Thanks to CPM technology, this steel has a fine grain and carbides that make it exhibit excellent toughness.
-This steel is a top-quality material to use, especially when stain resistance is not a concern.
-CPM M4 steel is available in Black Mountain at Keith Nix Knives.
+Tungsten enhances wear and corrosion resistance.
+This steel has a fine grain and carbides that make it exhibit excellent strength and toughness, thanks to CPM technology.
+It is an excellent choice for making high-quality knives, especially when stain resistance is not a concern.
+You can purchase CPM M4 steel at Keith Nix Knives in Black Mountain.

 Learn more about CPM M4 HERE!

-80CRV2 is a low alloy carbon steel, with small amounts of chromium and vanadium added.
-Similar to the old 1095 Cro-Van used by K-Bar years ago, there's just enough of these elements to provide specific properties during and after heat treating.
+80CRV2 is a type of low-alloy carbon steel that has small amounts of chromium and vanadium.
+It shares similarities with the old 1095 Cro-Van, which was used by K-Bar years ago.
+The addition of these elements gives it unique properties during and after heat treatment.

-2- Vanadium is added at .2%.
-Not enough to affect edge retention, but enough vanadium carbides to pin grain boundaries and hinder grain growth.
+Vanadium is added at 0.2%, which is not enough to affect edge retention.
+However, it provides enough vanadium carbides to pin grain boundaries and hinder grain growth.

-80CRV2 is an excellent choice for hard use blades, with toughness far better than 1095, O-1, or D2, especially at higher hardness.
-It is easy to sharpen though it has low edge retention.
-Being a carbon steel it is quite prone to rust staining, but folks who prefer carbon steels know that.
+80CRV2 is ideal for hard-use blades.
+Its toughness is better than 1095, O-1, or D2, especially at higher hardness.
+It is easy to sharpen but has low edge retention.
+As a carbon steel, it is prone to rust staining.
+However, those who prefer carbon steels are already aware of this.
+You can find 80CRV2 steel at Keith Nix Knives in Black Mountain.

 THE STEELS: Text